nipon2000/DE/SQL Brazilian Ecommerce Case Study/readme.md

 - `products` — product category and product attributes
 - `sellers` — seller location and seller ID details

-The source data files are included in the project under the `data_files/` folder.
+The source CSV files are not stored directly in this repository because of file upload and size limitations.

-## Case Study Questionnaire

 The case study questionnaire is included in the project under the `case study Questionnaire/` folder.